wing5wong/artisan-whs-static/source/_courses/DVC2.md

 type: Level 2 Optional
 description: ""
 maori_title: "DVC3"
-background: "The course aims to develop student's Design and Visual Communication skills.
+body: "The course aims to develop student's Design and Visual Communication skills.
 The course is structured around two Design Briefs: Spatial Design and Product Design.
 Students will develop their own graphics practice through sketching, instrumental drawing, modelling, use of CAD and 3D printing."
 year: "12"
 credits: "25"
 entry_requirements: "12 Credits in DVC1 and HOF approval."